 Parents and babies enjoy massage stories at the start and finish of Helen’s Baby Yoga and Reflexology classes.
 “Story Massage is a calming activity for everyone,” says Helen, “I find that it helps to focus attention so parents and babies gain more from the class.”

-Story Massage at the library
+Story Massage at the Local Library

 At sessions within her local library, Helen has a theme for the week such as Animals or Transport.
 Stories, such as The Wheels on the Bus are shared to fit in the theme.
 She brings a wicker basket with props including cushions and teddy bears for children who prefer not to massage each other.
 “Parents/carers are encouraged to take library books home to help develop a love of reading,” says Helen, “They are also given copies of the sensory stories so they can enjoy them at home.
 We have a range of people attending from grandmas to 10 week old babies!”